Optimizing resource efficiencies for scalable full-stack quantum computers: PARAMETERS FOR THE FULL-STACK SUPERCONDUCTING QUANTUM COMPUTER

-Here we assume ideal (Carnot efficient) cryogenics.
-As no cryogenics are ideal, real cryogenics will have a larger power consumptions than those we consider here.
-The small scale cryogenics used in most research labs put flexibility before efficiency, and so often have very low efficiencies.
+Here, we assume ideal (Carnot-efficient) cryogenics.
+As no cryogenics are ideal, real cryogenics will have larger power consumption than those we consider here.
+The small-scale cryogenics used in most research laboratories put flexibility before efficiency, and so often have very low efficiencies.
 However, once the quantum computing hardware is fixed, and it is known how much heat will be evacuated at each temperature, then cryogenics engineers are good at optimizing efficiency.
 Some of the most efficient designs for cooling to cryogenic temperatures are used at CERN, and they have efficiencies from 10\% to 30\% of Carnot efficiency \cite{Parma2014}.

 Of course high cryogenic efficiency requires that there is minimal heat leaking from one stage of the cryogenics to another.
-Here we assume that this heat leakage is strictly zero.
+Here, we assume that this heat leakage is strictly zero.
 In other words, if the cryostat was empty (no cables conducting heat into it, and no attenuators or amplifiers generating heat inside it), then it would require negligible power to keep it cold.
 This is clearly an idealization.

 To be more realistic, we should take (i) the efficiency for heat extraction and (ii) the heat leakage into the cryostat from datasheets for the industrial state of the art.
-To treat point (i) in the full-stack model will require replacing the factor of $(T_{\rm ext}-T_i)/T_i$ in Eqs.~(\ref{Eq:power_singlequbit},\ref{Eq:P2qb},\ref{Eq:PQ}) with a realistic efficiency for heat evaluation at each $T_i$, where each $T_i$ is for a given temperature stage.
-To treat (ii) in the full stack model, we could assume the magnitude of the heat-leakage between stages scales with the size of the cryostat, and so scales linearly with number of physical qubits.
+To treat point (i) in the full-stack model will require replacing the factor of $(T_{\rm ext}-T_i)/T_i$ in Eqs.~(\ref{Eq:power_singlequbit}), (\ref{Eq:P2qb}), and (\ref{Eq:PQ}) with a realistic efficiency for heat evacuation at each $T_i$, where each $T_i$ is for a given temperature stage.
+To treat (ii) in the full-stack model, we could assume the magnitude of the heat-leakage between stages scales with the size of the cryostat, and so scales linearly with the number of physical qubits.
 If this is the case, we just need to know the heat-leakage between stages per physical qubit, and then include it in the $\dot{q}_{\rm cond}$ in Eq.~(\ref{Eq:PQ}).
-If in contrast the heat leakage scales non-linearly with the number of physical qubits, it must be included as a new term in Eq.~(\ref{Eq:PQ}).
+If, in contrast, the heat leakage scales non-linearly with the number of physical qubits, it must be included as a new term in Eq.~(\ref{Eq:PQ}).